Mount & Blade 2: Bannerlord is currently available on Steam early access. Joseph Pugh conducted this early access review.

 At its core, Bannerlord is an improved version of its predecessor.
 You create a character, start with nothing and make your way in a world that moves on with or without you.
 Wars are fought, cities fall and children are born whether or not you are involved.

 The Mount & Blade games are pretty unique in that you literally command platoons of soldiers in battle like in a strategy game, but you are physically on the field and can throw down alongside your soldiers.
 This too is up to you.
-You may ride on horseback, play the part of a shield wall, stand with your archers and rain death on the enemy or dive in with a two-handed
+You may ride on horseback, play the part of a shield wall, stand with your archers and rain death on the enemy, or dive in with a two-handed axe.
+You might feel that the commander should never get their hands dirty and command from afar, fleeing if the battle turns fubar and that’s a perfectly legitimate way to play.

 Your character gains skills by simply using them.
 If you fight with a one-handed sword, your one-handed skill will increase.
 If you ride a horse, your riding levels up.
 Trading goods will raise your trade skill, and smithing weapons will make you better at it.
 Each skill has a perk tree and at certain thresholds, you select one of them.

-The combat in Bannerlord is skill-based, you can swing and block from four directions with most weapons and the speed, angle, and velocity all affect the damage.
-Even if you choose to stay out of the melee yourself, you can still prove your worthy of command by competing in tournaments and dueling bandit bosses.
+The combat in Bannerlord is skill-based, you can swing and block from four directions with most weapons, and the speed, angle, and velocity all affect the damage.
+Even if you choose to stay out of the melee yourself, you can still prove you’re worthy of command by competing in tournaments and dueling bandit bosses.

 Actually commanding troops in battle takes some practice but it is a lot of fun.
 You can tell infantry to form shield walls and other formations.
 It’s super satisfying when you have a plan and it works.
 Each faction has its own troops the factions themselves are varied from each other, from units, weapon usage, armor, and even architecture.
 In particular, I love that each faction has its own visually distinct arenas and tournament styles.